feynlee/curiosity-notes/_posts/2019-08-25-cosmological-perspective.md

 Obviously $a(t)$ increases at an accelerating rate, but the "intrinsic expansion rate" $H=\dot{a}/a=2/t$ is actually decreasing.
 Said in another way, a constant $H$ corresponds to an exponentially increasing $a(t)$, while a decreasing $H$ corresponds to slower increase in $a(t)$.

-The Hubble Constant in our standard cosmology model changes as follows.
+The Hubble parameter in our standard cosmology model changes as follows.
 It decreases quickly in the beginning, and then gradually approaches a constant.
 So initially $a(t)$ increases at a rate slower than exponential, but eventually, $a(t)$ expands exponentially.